Knoxville

 J.C.
 Holdway

-Why It’s Popular: Led by James Beard Award-winning chef Joseph Lenn, J.C.
-Holdway provides a refined dining experience with wood-fired dishes that highlight Southern flavors.
+Why It’s Popular: Helmed by James Beard Award-winning chef Joseph Lenn, J.C.
+Holdway offers a refined dining experience with dishes cooked over a wood-fire grill, highlighting Southern flavors with a modern twist.

 Community Events & Activities

-Knoxville’s vibrant community life is enriched by a variety of recurring events and activities that bring residents together throughout the year.
-Here are some notable happenings:
+Knoxville boasts a rich tapestry of community events and activities that bring residents together throughout the year.
+Here are some notable recurring events:

 -